scaleoutsean/eseries-perf-analyzer/README.md

 Grafana is exposed over HTTP (3000/tcp) as per usual Grafana defaults (and credentials).

 InfluxDB is accessible to external clients at 8086/tcp.
 The idea is to be able to run several collectors in various locations (closer to E-Series, for example) and send data to a centrally managed InfluxDB.
 If you want to remove external access from the InfluxDB container, remove `- 8086:8086` and the line with `ports` above it in `./epa/docker-compose.yaml` and restart the container.
+Influx RPC port 8088 is supposed to be accessible only to trusted users (e.g. the `utils` container), so do not expose it externally.

 ### Add or remove a monitored array

 Add another collector service (e.g. `collector-ef300c`) to `docker-compose.yaml`, build it and start it.
 You may use the same (existing) or own (new) InfluxDB database instance.
 Enter the `utils` container or use Collector to create it in advance.
 You may also just run collector with `--dbName` to have it created automatically.

+**NOTE:** pay attetion to Prometheus ports if you use them.
+Mutiple collectors in same Docker Compose need different external ports for Prometheus exporter.

 To remove a collector that monitors an array, run `docker compose down <collector-name>`, enter the `utils` container to drop the database - if it's not shared with other collectors.